-Macronutrients are required by plants in larger quantities than micronutrients and include nitrogen (N), phosphorus (P), potassium (K), calcium (Ca), magnesium (Mg), and sulfur (S).
-Addition of macronutrients, especially nitrogen, can result in improved growth while deficiencies can lead to slower growth and visible symptoms.
+Macronutrients are required by plants in larger quantities than micronutrients.
+Macronutrients include nitrogen (N), phosphorus (P), potassium (K), calcium (Ca), magnesium (Mg), and sulfur (S).
+Addition of macronutrients, especially nitrogen, can result in improved growth.
+However deficiencies can lead to slower growth, and visible symptoms.

-Micronutrients, which are typically required in very small amounts, include iron (Fe), manganese (Mn), zinc (Zn), copper (Cu), boron (B), chlorine (Cl), and molybdenum (Mo)..
+Micronutrients, which are typically required in very small amounts.
+Micronutrients include iron (Fe), manganese (Mn), zinc (Zn), copper (Cu), boron (B), chlorine (Cl), and molybdenum (Mo).

-A range of fertilizer products are commercially available which will provide your trees with the appropriate nutrients.
-All fertilizer labels indicate the amount of nitrogen, phosphorus, and potassium contained in the product by percentage, and also the weight of these nutrients per 100 pounds of product; e.g., 100 pounds of a fertilizer marked "10-8-6" contains 10 pounds of nitrogen in various forms [eg. ammonium (NH4) or nitrate (NO3)], 8 pounds of phosphate expressed as P2O5, and 6 pounds of potash expressed as K2O.
-Fertilizers containing N, P, and K, such as 9-18-9 and 20-20-20, are referred to as "complete fertilizers."
+A range of fertilizer products are commercially available.
+In addition it will provide your trees with the appropriate nutrients.
+All fertilizer labels indicate the amount of nitrogen, phosphorus, and potassium contained in the product by percentage.
+Furthermore the weight of these nutrients per 100 pounds of product; e.g., 100 pounds of a fertilizer marked “10-8-6” contains 10 pounds of nitrogen in various forms [eg. ammonium (NH4) or nitrate (NO3)], 8 pounds of phosphate expressed as P2O5, and 6 pounds of potash expressed as K2O.
+Fertilizers containing N, P, and K, such as 9-18-9 and 20-20-20, are referred to as “complete fertilizers.”

-Both organic, or naturally occurring, and inorganic, or synthetic, fertilizers can be used to supply plant nutrients.
-Inorganic fertilizers are usually highly soluble and are more rapidly available to the plant than organic fertilizers.
+In addition fertilizers come organic, naturally occurring, inorganic, or synthetic.
+On the contrary inorganic fertilizers are usually highly soluble, and are more rapidly available to the plant.
 Organic fertilizers take time to break down and release nutrients more slowly.
-Organic fertilizers and inorganic fertilizers may be combined so that nutrients are available to a plant rapidly and for an extended period of time.
-Some inorganic fertilizers are coated with various products to slow down the release of nutrients.
-These are called slow release fertilizers and are used to extend the length of time nutrients are available to the plant.
-For more on this, or to inquire about our tree removal services, please give us a call at 770-218-0068
+Organic fertilizers and inorganic fertilizers may be combined.
+This will ensure the nutrients are available to a plant rapidly.
+Additionally adding an extended period of time.
+Add slow release fertilizers to extend time nutrients are available to the plant.
+For more info, or to inquire about our tree fertilization services, give us a call at 770-218-0068.